-For EPA Certification testing, wood logs were 16 \pm 1 inches long and the specie used was beech.
+For EPA Certification testing, wood logs were 16 $\pm$ 1 inches long and the specie used was hard maple.

-2.4.1 Air control
+2.4.1 Air Control

 The air control is located underneath the ash shelf.
-To open the air control, push the air control handle completely to the left (High).
+To open the air control, pull the air control handle completely (High).
 This will increase the burn rate.
-To close the air control, push the air control handle completely to the right (Low).
+To close the air control, push the air control handle completely (Low).
 This will decrease the burn rate.